 The therapeutic benefits of marijuana have been gaining mainstream attention in recent years.
 But it’s been valued for its medicinal properties since around 400 AD, and there are good reasons why.

-Our team at Metro Pain and Vein Centers offers a variety of innovative and effective pain management solutions at each of our offices.
+Our team at Metro Pain Centers offers a variety of innovative and effective pain management solutions at each of our offices.
 If you’ve tried traditional anti-inflammatory and pain medications in the past without success, it could be time to explore medical marijuana.